 Even after being reunited with Thundra they barely held their own, due to a willpower-dampening field.
 During one such fight, Medusa fled.

-The red-tressed Inhuman actually returned to the XXth, then to Femizonia.
+The red-tressed Inhuman actually returned to the XXth Century, then to Femizonia.
 She convinced a force of Femizons to come along and invade Machus.
 They destroyed the will-sapping field generators.